 This GDP deflator formula calculator measures the price level calculated as the ratio of nominal GDP to real GDP times 100.
-In other words, it helps you to find out the level of prices of all domestically produced final goods and services, also taking into account the exports of a country.
-Therefore, by using the GDP deflator equation you can calculate the inflation rate of an economy in the most comprehensive way.
+In other words, it helps you to determine the price level of all domestically produced final goods and services, also taking into account the exports of a country.
+Therefore, using the GDP deflator equation, you can calculate the inflation rate of an economy in the most comprehensive way.

 How to calculate GDP deflator?

 The simple GDP deflation equation is the following:

 GDP delfator = Nominal GDP / Real GDP × 100

 To better understand the GDP deflator calculator, we need some understanding of what is real and nominal GDP.
 To do that, it might be a good idea to take a simplified numerical example.

 Let's imagine a fictional economy called La-la-land, which produces only hamburgers and ice cream.